jeffgavornik/Price_et_al/README.md

 Download the data and this repository.
 Run "RunStatAnalyses.m" from FigureStats folder to create dot plots and run permutation tests from the paper.

 ## Model-based targeted dimensionality reduction (MbTDR)
-MbTDR folder contains code to fit the MbTDR model, but we highly recommend using code from the original paper by Mikio Aoi and Jonathan Pillow: https://github.com/pillowlab/mTDRdemo
+MbTDR folder contains code to fit the MbTDR model.
+If you are interested in using the model on your own data, we highly recommend using code from the original paper by Mikio Aoi, Valerio Mante, & Jonathan Pillow: https://github.com/pillowlab/mTDRdemo

 Decoding folder contains code to perform decoding analyses, given the MbTDR fit.